Dietitian: United States

-In the United States, nutrition professionals include the dietitian or registered dietitian (RD), as well as "dietetic technician" or "dietetic technician, registered" (DTR) (see below).
-These terms are legally protected, regulated by the Academy of Nutrition and Dietetics which registers and confers professional credentials.
-The academy also recognizes and certifies certain specialty areas, such as in gerontological nutrition.
+In the United States, professionals include the registered dietitian (RD) or registered dietitian nutritionist (RDN), as well as the nutrition and dietetics technician, registered (NDTR).
+Professionals are credentialed by the Academy of Nutrition and Dietetics, while legal regulation is governed by individual state certification and licensure laws.

-Dietitians are registered with the Commission on Dietetic Registration (the certifying agency of the academy) and are only able to use the label "Registered Dietitian" when they have met specific educational and professional prerequisites and passed a national registration examination.
-Besides academic education, dietitians must complete at least 1200 hours of practical, supervised experience through an accredited program before they can sit for the registration examination.
+In addition to academic education, dietitians must complete at least 1200 hours of practical, supervised experience through an accredited program before they can sit for the registration examination.
 In a coordinated program, students acquire internship hours concurrently with their coursework.
 In a didactic program, these hours are obtained through a dietetic internship that is completed after obtaining a degree.
 In both programs the student is required to complete several areas of competency including rotations in clinical, community, long-term care nutrition as well as food service, public health and a variety of other worksites.

-Once the degree is earned, the internship completed, and registration examination passed, the individual can use the nationally recognized legal title, "registered dietitian", and is able to work in a variety of professional settings.
 To maintain the RD credential, professionals must participate in and earn continuing education units (often 75 hours every five years).
+The Academy's Commission on Dietetic Registration (CDR) conducts examinations and confers credentials, while its Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredits programs.